nprapps/nprapps.github.com/_posts/2014-09-02-reusable-data-processing.markdown

 twitter: eads
 ---

+*Correction (09-02-2014 8:55pm EST): We originally stated that the script should combine data from multiple American Community Survey estimates.
+[This methodology is not valid](https://github.com/ryanpitts/journalists-guide-datasets/blob/master/datasets/american_community_survey.md#comparing-acs-data-from-different-releases).
+This post and the accompanying source code have been updated accordingly.*

 The NPR Visuals team was recently tasked with [analysing data from the Pentagon’s program to disperse surplus military gear](http://www.npr.org/2014/09/02/2014/08/22/342494225/mraps-and-bayonets-what-we-know-about-the-pentagons-1033-program) to law enforcement agencies around the country through the Law Enforcement Support Office (LESO), also known as the "1033" program.
 The project offers a useful case study in creating data processing pipelines for data analysis and reporting.

 The source code for the processing scripts discussed in this post is [available on Github](https://github.com/nprapps/leso/).
 The processed data is available in a  [folder on Google Drive](https://drive.google.com/folderview?id=0B03IIavLYTovdWg4NGtzSW9wb2c&usp=sharing).